-The current SEA Certificated Collective Bargaining Agreement (CBA), effective through 8/31/2022, stipulates that \$2,000 be allocated for stipends to each elementary school beyond the stipends listed in appendix E of the CBA (Article IV, Section G).
-This is pre-populated, and if not needed for stipends can be transferred to other non-staff items to support staff.
+The current SEA Certificated Collective Bargaining Agreement (CBA) stipulates that \$2,000 be allocated for stipends to each elementary school beyond the stipends listed in appendix E of the CBA (Article IV, Section G).
+This is pre-populated.

 SAEOP Peak Load Extra Time